Chickpea And Coconut Korma Curry With Pumpkin - Cook Republic

 4.92 from 12 votes

-A beautiful fragrant veggie chickpea curry with korma spices made creamy with rich coconut milk and perfectly roasted pumpkin pieces.
+A beautiful fragrant vegetarian chickpea korma curry made with spices, creamy coconut milk and perfectly roasted pumpkin pieces.
 Served with Tuscan kale and slivered almonds on a bed of fluffy rice, this curry is sure to become a weeknight favourite.

 Print Recipe Rate / Comment